vashiegaran/K-Nearest-Neighbors-Algorithm-From-Scratch/README.md

 # 1. Introduction

 The k-nearest neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.
+I have used Iris dataset to predict the class of test data points given a training dataset.

 # 2. Objective
 Its purpose is to use a database in which the data points are separated into several classes to predict the classification of a new sample point.